The mass of the Milky Way from satellite dynamics: Milky Way Mass Estimates

+To investigate these effects, we construct idealised systems by selecting $N_\textnormal{Tracers}$ satellites from our samples' DF, \FEL{}, and then scale them to the mass of random host haloes selected from our sample.
+This gives us a population of systems whose satellites are perfectly described as being independently drawn from our distribution.
+As an additional advantage, we are not limited to $N_\textnormal{Tracers} \leq 72$, and can continue increasing $N_\textnormal{Tracers}$ as $\sigma_{\log_{10} M}$ asymptotes to zero (Fig.~\ref{fig:NSat_Tracers}, red line).
+The difference between the errors in the two samples is the error due to halo-to-halo scatter, $\sigma_\textnormal{Scatter}$.
+The dependence of the total error, $\sigma_{\log_{10} M}$, on $N_\textnormal{Tracers}$ can be modelled as (cf. \citealt{Li2017ApJ...850..116L}):

+The mass error for the true \eagle{} satellite systems is best fitted by $\sigma_\textnormal{Stat}=0.29$ and $\sigma_\textnormal{Scatter}=0.03$, while the error for the idealized systems of independent tracers is best described by $\sigma_\textnormal{Stat}=0.24$ and $\sigma_\textnormal{Scatter}=0.01$.
+We note that a scatter error, $\sigma_\textnormal{Scatter}=0.03$, equates to an accuracy limit of around $5\%$ and would represent the best mass measurement of the method in the limit of a very large number of tracers.
+For $10$ satellite tracers we obtain a $\sim 20\%$ uncertainty, similar to our MW mass estimate, while the idealised mass estimates give a slightly smaller uncertainty of $\sim 16\%$.
+The fits suggest that a $\sim 10\%$ determination of the MW mass is achievable by applying our method to around $N_\textnormal{tracers}\approx 60$ tracers.
 The accuracy of our halo mass measurement could be further improved by considering the dependence of the satellite dynamics on the properties and assembly history of the host halo.
 It is conceivable that by restricting the analysis to a subset of haloes that more closely resembles the MW, such as haloes with a similar assembly history, the halo-to-halo variation could be reduced, leading to an even more precise halo mass determination.
+However, at present, the largest benefit would accrue from increasing the number of tracers.